Timiz0r/WebGLMultiThreaded/readme.md

 The main part where debugging in WebGL is needed is getting the initial interop stuff hooked up.

 ### Plumbing
-The end goal is `Game logic/long-running operations <-> Unity` (the WASM interop parts are technically shims, but they're luckily very light), but, in between these two, we have `WASM <-> Web Worker <-> jslib`.
+The end goal is `Game logic/long-running operations <-> Unity`, but, in between these two, we have `WASM <-> Web Worker <-> jslib`.
-The WASM interop part is pretty light, so it's not much of a problem.
-The real complexity is in `Web Worker <-> jslib`, where all the message passing logic needs to be done.
-And there's the matter of serialization.

 Once again, with .NET WASM multi-threading, the Web Worker part should go away, removing the vast majority of the complexity, leaving fairly simple WASM and jslib shims.
 The serialization part would remain, though.

+The WASM interop part is pretty light, so it's not much of a problem.

+`Web Worker <-> jslib` used to be complex (see [original](https://github.com/Timiz0r/WebGLMultiThreaded/tree/original)), but Comlink has vastly simplified this.

-As implemented in the event-like demonstration, if using a single, weakly-typed event, adding new events luckily doesn't require changing any of these shims.
+As implemented in the event-like demonstration, additional events would require changes to:
-If going with separate events, they all need additional changes, though.
+* WASM
+* Web Worker
+* jslib
+* C# code that interfaces with jslib

-As implemented in the call-like demonstration, adding new operations requires changes in all the other shims.
+As implemented in the call-like demonstration, adding new operations requires changes to:
+* WASM
+* jslib
+* C# code that interfaces with jslib

-In both cases, the changes aren't complicated, but it's obnoxious and error-prone to have so many.
+In both cases, the changes aren't complicated, but they are prone to copy-paste errors.
-Combined with difficulty in testing/debugging, potential pain!
+There are the difficulties in debugging/automated testing the platform, as well.

 ## To do
-I'd like to use Roslyn to help codegen all the jslib/WASM/Web Worker stuff/Unity-side P/Invoke code.
+I'd like to use Roslyn to help codegen all of the plumbing mentioned above.
 I've used Roslyn in Unity in the past for my localization system, so it shouldn't be *overly* hard to get started.
 Of course, getting it working is another matter!